 ASEAN must quickly make progress in three areas to meet its goals of financial integration.
 These are harmonization of payment and settlement systems, financial services liberalization, and capital account liberalization.

 To develop an integrated banking system, EY’s report suggested a dual-track implementation based on the financial development stage of each country.
 Indonesia, Malaysia, Philippines, Singapore and Thailand would proceed on a faster track.
-Brunei, Cambodia, Laos, Myanmar and Vietnam would move at a slower pace.
+Meanwhile, Brunei, Cambodia, Laos, Myanmar, and Vietnam would move at a slower pace.

 Liew Nam Soon, EY’s ASEAN Managing Partner said: “This dual-track implementation of the banking integration plan can mitigate the risk of excessive deregulation.”

 “ASEAN should focus on developing banking services that matter for the real economy.
 Not whether ASEAN banks will be able to become internationally leading banks.”